-Valuation date August 31, 2018 rolled forward to August 31, 2019 Actuarial cost method Individual Entry Age Normal nflation 2.30% Discount Rate 2.63% as of August 31, 2019 Aging Factors Based on plan specific experience Third-party administrative expenses related to the delivery of health care Expenses benefits are included in the age-adjusted claims costs.
+Valuation date August 31, 2018 rolled forward to August 31, 2019 Actuarial cost method Individual Entry Age Normal Inflation 2.30% Discount Rate 2.63% as of August 31, 2019 Aging Factors Based on plan specific experience Third-party administrative expenses related to the delivery of health care Expenses benefits are included in the age-adjusted claims costs.
 Projected Salary Increases 3.05% to 9.05% including inflation 10.25% for MEdicare retirees and 7.5% for non-Medicare retirees.
 The initial trend rates decrease to an ultimate trend rate of 4.5% over a period of 13 Healthcare Trend Rates years.
 Normal retirement: 65% participation prior to age 65 and 50% after age 65.
 Election Rates 25% of pre-65 retirees are assumed to discontinue coverage at 65.
-4d hoc post-employment benefit changes None
+Ad hoc post-employment benefit changes None

 Discount Rate - A single discount rate of 2.63% was used to measure the total OPEB liability.
 There was a decrease of 1.06% in the discount rate since the previous year.
-Because the plan is essentially a "payas-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
-The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing employers and the non-employer contributing entity are made at the statutorily be able to make all future benefit payments of current plan members.
-Therefore, the municipal bond rate was applied to all periods of projected benefit payments to determine the total OPEB liability.
+Because the plan is essentially a "pay-as-you-go" plan, the single discount rate is equal to the prevailing municipal bond rate.
+The projection of cash flows used to determine the discount rate assumed that contributions from active members and those of the contributing entity are made as the stautorily required rates.
+Based on those assumptions, the OPEB plan's fluctary net position was projected to not evalued that contributing entity are made at the stautorily required rates.
+Based on those assumptions, the OPEB plan's fluctary net position was projected to not as applied to all periods of projected benefit payments to determine the total OPEB liability.

-Discount Rate Sensitivity Analyses - The following schedules show the impact on the Net OPEB Liability fif the discount rate used was 1% less than and 1% greater than the discount rate that was used (2.63%) in measuring the Net OPEB Liability:
+Discount Rate Sensitivity Analyses - The following schedules show the impact on the Net OPEB Liability if the discount rate used was 1% less than and 1% greater than the discount rate that was used (2.63%) in measuring the Net OPEB Liability:

-7% % Decrease in 1% Increase in

-ā Discount Rate Discount Rate Discount Rate

-(1.63%) (2.63%) (3.63%)

-proportionate share of the net OPEB liability: ss 235,447,034 3 195,016,124 3 163,386,982
+1%1 Dis 6 Decrease in iscount Rate (1.63%) Discount Rate (2.63%) 1% Increase in Discount Rate (3.63%) FISD's proportionate share of the net OPEB liability: s 235,447,034 \$ 195,016,124 \$ 163,386,982

-OPEB Liabilities, OPEB Expense, and Deferred Outflows/Inflows of Resources Related to OPEBs - At June 30, 2020, FISD reported aliability of \$195,016,124 for its proportionate share of the TRSs Net OPEB Liability.
+OPEB Liabilities, OPEB Expense, and Deferred Outflows/Inflows of Resources Related to OPEBs - At June 30, 2020, FISD reported a liability of \$195,016,124 for its proportionate share of the TRS's Net OPEB Liability.
 This liability reflects a reduction for State OPEB support provided to the District.
-The amount recognized by FISD as its proportionate share of the net OPEB liability, the related State support, and the rotal portion of the Net OPEB Liability that was associated with the District were as follows:
+The amount recognized by FISD as its proportionate share of the net OPEB liability, the related State support, and the total portion of the Net OPEB Liability that was associated with the District were as follows:

-FISD's proportionate share of the net OPEB liability S 195,016,124 State's proportionate share that is associated with FISD 259,132,805 Total S 454,148,929
+FISD's proportionate share of the net OPEB liability s 195,016,124 State's proportionate share that is associated with FISD 259,132,805 Total ŝ 454,148,929